-Ah, Ole Man Winter is soon to arrive, even in the Las Vegas Valley.
-By now, you’re probably making sure your wardrobe is up to the task of keeping you toasty and warm.
-Winter is coming, and you know what that means: hot chocolate, warm blankets, and cozy nights spent by the fire.
+Ah, Ole Man Winter is soon to arrive, even in the Las Vegas Valley, bringing with it icicles, ice, and plenty of snow.
+By now, you’re probably making sure your wardrobe is filled with thermal wear, packed with insulation for warmth, and is up to the task of keeping you toasty and warm.
+Winter is coming, and you know what that means: hot chocolate, warm blankets, cozy nights spent by the fire in the comforting glow of a fireplace, and the draft of cold air whistling around outside your windows.
 While all those things are great, they can’t be enjoyed without a reliable heater.
-Are you prepared for winter?
-Can the same thing be said of your heater?
+In the same ways you prepare for winter by bundling up, can the same thing be said of your heater?

 Signs that Your Heating System May Need Repair

 How prepared are you for winter?
 Are you ready for the chill?
+Is your boiler working properly?
 Is your home’s heating system ready for the cold?
-Do you have enough heat in your home to keep it warm through the long months of winter?
+Does your radiator exude enough heat to keep it warm through the long months of winter?

 If not, don’t worry!
-We’ve got some tips for ensuring that your heater is ready for anything this winter season might throw at it.
+We’ve got some tips for ensuring that your heater, every window, and fireplace are ready for anything the winter season might throw at them.
 It’s time to get your heating system ready for the cold.

-However, before you go out and buy a new furnace, there are a few things you should know about your current system.
+However, before you go out and buy a new furnace, there are a few things you should know about your current system’s thermostats, filters, and heat settings.
 You may be surprised at what you find!

 Here are some signs that your heating system may need repair:

-Your home is too cold: If you’re always shivering when you walk through the front door, it might be time to look into repairs.
-Unfortunately, an old furnace probably won’t be able to keep up with the demands of modern life.
-Eventually, HVAC units wear out!
-Until then, maintenance and repairs are essential to keep your house warm enough or cool enough, depending on the season.
+Your home is too cold: If you’re always shivering when you walk through the front door, past drafty windows and a cooling fireplace, it might be time to look into repairs.
+Unfortunately, an old boiler, or a neglected radiator may not offer enough insulation and warmth for the demands of modern, frosty times.

-The air from your vents smells like gas: If you smell anything other than clean air, it could mean something wrong with your heater.
+The air from your vents smells like gas: If you smell anything other than clean air blowing past your window filters, it could mean something wrong with your heater.
 Call an HVAC expert immediately if this happens so they can diagnose the problem and fix it before anything gets worse!

-You’re getting an error code when you try to turn on your heat: If you’re getting an error code when you try to turn on your heater or HVAC unit, there are a few things that could be the cause.
+You’re getting an error code when you try to turn on your heat: If you’re getting an error code when you try to set your programmable thermostat or turn on your heater, there are a few potential reasons.
+It might be a thermostat malfunction, a clogged filter, a faulty boiler, or an ineffective radiator.

 Signs Your Heater May Need to Be Replaced